jenkinsci/kubernetes-plugin/README.md

 # Pipeline support

 Nodes can be defined in a pipeline and then used, however, default execution always goes to the jnlp container.
-You will need to specify the specific container you want to execute your task in.
+You will need to specify the container you want to execute your task in.

 This will run in jnlp container
 ```groovy